Hpouralireza/lineDetection_with_OpenCV/README.md

 First of all, we read the image and perform some steps on it, such as Gaussian/median Blur and Grayscale conversion.
 #

-For the first method, we use Binary threshold and then after finding the connectors, we draw them.
+For the first method, we use Binary threshold and then after finding the Contours, we draw them.

 ![Threshold method](https://github.com/Hpouralireza/lineDetection_with_OpenCV/assets/47522202/4cff5361-ec66-4b95-be17-ecdb9627d2ab)